hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 This variable takes on the numbers 1 through 10 (from `--array=1-10`) and is used to **assign the individual tasks a job ID**.
 In the commands that follow, we can use the $SLURM_ARRAY_TASK_ID value stored as the distinguishing factor between the 10 tasks.

-For example, we can use the vlalyes 1-10 to identify **10 different samples** that we want to run the software on:
+For example, we can use the values 1-10 to identify **10 different samples** that we want to run the software on:

 ```bash
 software_program_x  mydataset_sample_${SLURM_ARRAY_TASK_ID}